Skip navigation

 Mackay Conservation Group is taking Whitehaven Coal to the Queensland Land Court!

-• Extract up to 17 million tonnes of thermal and metallurgical coal annually for 28 years, resulting in at least 583 million tonnes of climate pollution - surpassing the entire annual emissions of Australia.
-(Note: Much of the coal extracted from Winchester would be burned overseas, yet it would still contribute to global warming impacts within Australia.)
+Whitehaven's coal mine will intensify climate change.
+This mine will extract up to 17 million tonnes of thermal and metallurgical coal annually for 28 years, resulting in at least 583 million tonnes of climate pollution - surpassing the entire annual emissions of Australia.
+This will further drive climate disasters such as floods, cyclones and heatwaves, impacting the lives and livelihoods of our community

 Donate to our Fighting Fund to help us cover our legal costs and fight our campaigns!